 Because arsenic is widely and naturally present in the ground, it leaches into water that seeps through the earth and into private well systems.
-When rainwater falls onto a surface that contains arsenic, it will pick up some of this arsenic as a result.
+When rainwater falls onto a surface that contains arsenic, it will pick up arsenic as a result.

 Arsenic is also used industrially.
 It serves a number of purposes, including processing glass, alloying, and hide tanning.

-We can be exposed to water containing arsenic through drinking it, using it in food preparation, and in irrigation of crops.
+We can be exposed to water containing arsenic by drinking it, using it in food preparation, and in the irrigation of crops.

 ☠️ What Are the Risks of Arsenic in Drinking Water?

 If you drink water with particularly high arsenic levels, your body will react immediately.
-Vomiting, diarrhea and abdominal pains are all signs of acute arsenic poisoning.
-You may also experience muscle cramping and tingling of the extremities.
+Vomiting, diarrhea, and abdominal pain are all signs of acute arsenic poisoning.
+You may also experience muscle cramping and tingling in the extremities.

 The long-term effects of drinking arsenic in water are usually noticed in the skin.